-TEMPIO’S TRADITIONAL SUIT
+TEMPIO’S TRADITIONAL COSTUME

 Today the suit is worn during special ceremonies or religious festivals like that of St. Isidoro which takes place the first Sunday of September.

 The most well-known female suit of Tempio is black.
 It is from the second half of the nineteenth century and was worn to the official ceremonies by women belonging to the upper classes.
 It was made with very fine fabrics, like silk or silk velvet, and is characterized by the presence of a second skirt called faldetta incupaltata that was upturned to cover the head.
 The face was framed by white lacy, covering throat and chest, restrained by several filigree pins.

 Over time this suit became characteristic of all women in Tempio.